xadoescode/xadoescode/README.md

 - 👋 Hi, I’m @TECHH4CK
 - 👀 I’m interested in hacking & software penetration testing
-- 🌱 I’m currently learning high-level general-purpose programming language
+- 🌱 I’m currently only use Python as my default programming language
 - 💞️  Not into collaboration atm.
 - 📫 Reach me at techh4ck.code@gmail.com
 ---
 > **💾 Mainly I use python to program 🐍**

-> **📦 I can write code using in Python, HTML, CSS, JavaScript, C#**
+> **📦 I can write code in Python, HTML, CSS, JavaScript, C#**

 > 👀